2009–10 Liverpool F.C. season: UEFA Europa League

 Being unable to finish higher than third in the 2009–10 Champions League group stage, Liverpool appeared in the Europa League for the first time since the 2003–04 season.
 Liverpool were drawn to play Romanian side Unirea Urziceni, playing the first leg at Anfield.

 The dates for the two legs were 18 February 2010 for the first leg and 25 February 2010 for the second leg.
-Liverpool made 3 changes for the first leg, with Fábio Aurélio coming in for Emiliano Insúa, Jamie Carragher being drafted back into the squad to replace Sotirios Kyrgiakos, and Dirk Kuyt being placed on the right-wing, with David N'Gog the lone striker.
+Liverpool made 3 changes for the first leg, with Fábio Aurélio coming in for Emiliano Insúa, Jamie Carragher being drafted back into the squad to replace Sotirios Kyrgiakos, and Dirk Kuyt being placed on the right-wing, with David Ngog the lone striker.

 Liverpool started brightly, with Steven Gerrard having a shot kept out by the Unirea keeper after 60 seconds and Fábio Aurélio placing a free-kick wide after three minutes.
 Liverpool continued to press throughout the rest of the first half and for all but ten minutes of the second-half.

-Unirea were proving to be strong in defence, but in the 81st minute, Liverpool finally scored, substitute Ryan Babel crossing into the path of fellow substitute Daniel Pacheco, who produced a downward header into David N'Gog, and he headed into an empty net.
+Unirea were proving to be strong in defence, but in the 81st minute, Liverpool finally scored, substitute Ryan Babel crossing into the path of fellow substitute Daniel Pacheco, who produced a downward header into David Ngog, and he headed into an empty net.
 This meant Liverpool would take a slender 1–0 lead to Romania.
 In the second leg, Liverpool cruised through to the last 16, winning the tie 3–1 and winning on aggregate 4–1.
 The game did not start brightly for Liverpool, conceding on 18 minutes after failing to clear their lines.
 Liverpool equalised on the half-hour mark, Javier Mascherano with a powerful low shot into the bottom left hand corner.
 From there on in, Liverpool scored two more goals courtesy of Ryan Babel and Steven Gerrard goals to send Liverpool into the last 16.